CABLE-LSM/CABLE/documentation/docs/developer_guide/contribution_flowchart.md

 # Flowchart to contribute to CABLE's documentation

 This workflow assumes you have followed all the steps to [setup Git and GitHub][git-training] given by ACCESS-NRI.

 This first flowchart explains what we are trying to do.
 The following flowcharts go into the details, including the various git commands needed.
+All the git commands listed are to be run in a terminal on the machine you are working on.

 ```mermaid
    flowchart TD